ptmerz/gmxbenchmark/README.rst

 Equilibration is only performed if the ``--multiply`` option was chosen, as other systems are expected to be equilibrated. ``equilibrate.sh`` doesn't take any arguments, and will first create systems of different sizes (using ``gmx solvate``) and minimize them, before running a longer equilibration run.
 The results of these equilibration runs are found in the ``eq/`` folder.
-The equilibration is only ran with one executable (the first one given in the ``--gmx`` arguments).
-It does hence not need to be reran if new executables are added (see `Add executables`_ below), or if the benchmarking is re-ran after code changes.
+The equilibration is only run with one executable (the first one given in the ``--gmx`` arguments).
+It does hence not need to be rerun if new executables are added (see `Add executables`_ below), or if the benchmarking is rerun after code changes.

 Benchmarking run
 ~~~~~~~~~~~~~~~~
-To benchmark the executables, the systems chosen are ran repeatedly with all executables to gather
+To benchmark the executables, the systems chosen are run repeatedly with all executables to gather
 data for later analysis. ``run.sh`` allows to specify which executable to run (``all`` or one or more
 executables by their names defined through ``--gmxname``).
 Running executables separately allows,
 for example, to re-run only a specific executable after recompiling it, or run only a newly added